MathGeniusJodie/morewrong.org/output/bayes-theorem-proves-i-m-right-about-ever.md

 The correct application of Aumann’s Agreement Theorem is as follows:

-1.  **When I explain my position**: "We’re both rationalists.
-If you update correctly, you’ll agree with me."
+1.  **When I explain my position**: “We’re both rationalists.
+If you update correctly, you’ll agree with me.”
-2.  **When someone explains their position**: "I suspect you have cognitive biases and therefore cannot update properly."
+2.  **When someone explains their position**: “I suspect you have cognitive biases and therefore cannot update properly.”

 This ensures that rational discussion always leads to the optimal outcome (i.e., my opinion winning).